Dmitri-Sintsov/django-jinja-knockout/docs/usage.rst

 =====

 The best way to understand how to use django-jinja-knockout features is to install `djk_sample`_ sample project and to examine it's source code.
-The code of sample project is compact enough, while many of the features are covered.
+The code of sample project is compact enough, while many of features are covered.

 .. include:: ../QUICKSTART.rst